 This real working farm creates a beautiful experience for visitors to learn about farm life, how food is grown and produced and inspire you to make even the littlest change to lead a healthier life.

-I was so excited when I found out about The Farm and the fact that I could see these furry animals right along our road trip.
+That’s why it was so exciting to find out about The Farm and the fact that we could see these furry animals right along our road trip.
 In addition to this herd of cattle, the farm is also home to Murray Gery, Black Angus and Herefords cattle, English Large Black Pigs and Bond Brown Chickens.

-The Farm is open from 7 everyday and visitors are welcome to come in and stroll around the grounds at your leisure.
+The Farm is open from 7am everyday and visitors are welcome to come in and stroll around the grounds at your leisure.
+It’s free to enter the grounds of The Farm and if you’re not planning to eat here it can be a great free stop on your trip.
 If you would like to learn more about what happens in the day to day life on the farm you can join their 45 minute guided tour everyday at 10am.

 The Farm is also the home to Three Blue Ducks – the onsite restaurant serving breakfast, lunch and dinner, with an extremely interesting menu and sourcing as many ingredients as possible from the farm grounds; The Produce Store – stocking a variety of deli items, fresh produce grown on The Farm and in the local area and artisan goods and gifts; The Bread Social – baking fresh bread and pastries around the clock; and Flowers at the Farm – a rustic flower shed full of blooms, greens and gift ideas.

 Around the grounds of The Farm you will also be able to explore the macadamia fields, check out the chicken caravan and even check out the tractors working on The Farm.
+When you’re just visiting as a stop on your road trip, or you’re spending a whole day exploring everything The Farm has to offer, you’re sure to have a great time on your visit.
 It’s a completely unique stop on any East Coast Australia road trip and a great place to learn about the farming lifestyle so many Australians experience.

 There’s something for everyone so make sure you check out The Farm’s website before you’re visit to find out about any special events and workshops that might be taking place.